PlexSheep/steckrs/README.md

 ## Planned features

 - **Dynamic Loading**: It would be cool if plugins could be loaded from dynamic libraries in the future.
+- **Generics Support**: Currently, handling functions with type parameters is difficult in the traits that the extension points implement, because they cannot be made into trade objects with `dyn` then.

 ## Contributing